Skip to content

 The University continues to utilise the NETpositive Futures social value action planning tool that was first licenced by HEPCW in January 2021.
 The tool supports suppliers in developing social action plans to support their business and helps them to understand the positive contribution their business can make.

-• 617 suppliers are registered on the tool.
+• 505 suppliers registered on the tool.

 • 98% of our suppliers classified as “high risk” are aware of their obligations with regards to modern slavery.

-Training
+Training and Guidance

 During the period of this report

-In addition to the new training materials and guidance
+In addition to the new training materials and guidance the University has undertaken the following positive actions:

 • Reviewed, updated and amended the existing commodity coding risk analysis for all responsible procurement risk categories including Modern Slavery